mendixlabs/LoginForm/README.md

 * *'Mask password' button image* - Optional image to be displayed in 'Mask password' button

 ## Known issues
-- No feedback is given, by the runtime, whether the username exists or not.
+- Mendix runtime returns no feedback about the existence of a username.
 This is by design.